Using the SQL Query template in the web app

 After you add the SQL Query template to the clean room, you can configure it by performing the following actions:

-Allow consumer to SELECT and filter on a non-join column
+Allow a consumer to SELECT, filter, or join on a column without restriction

 Use the Fully Permitted Columns drop-down list to select the name of the column.